900 Series: Facilities & Sites

 Reviewed: 11/12; 1/14; 2/19; 4/22

-As part of the board’s long-range plan for the district’s education program, the board shall include the facilities and sites needed for the education program and support services.
+As part of the board’s long range plan for the district’s education program, the board will include the facilities and sites needs for the education program.
+The long term needs for facilities and sites will be discussed and determined by the board.

-It shall be the responsibility of the superintendent [or designee] to provide information including but not limited to enrollment projections and education program requirements to the board.
+It is the responsibility of the superintendent [or designee] to provide information including, but not limited to, enrollment projections and education program requirements to the board.

 Adopted: 6/70